-Simon Sheppard is one of the world's most popular writers of gay erotica and is the author of
+San Francisco artist and activist Simon Sheppard was one of the world's most popular writers of gay erotica and is the author of

 a number of collections of the best gay fiction and he's co-editor of Rough Stuff a collection of

 S&M themed stories.
-Simon lives with his partner of nearly four decades in San Francisco.
-He's been a
+Simon lived with his husband and partner of more than four decades in San Francisco before he

 |